Ownerless island and partial entanglement entropy in island phases: Brief introduction to PEE and BPE in non-island phase

 However, when $A$ and $B$ are non-adjacent (see the right panel of Fig.\ref{fig:bpe00}), the complement $\overline{AB}$ is disconnected and we need two partition points (see Fig.\ref{fig:bpe00}) to divide $\overline{AB}$.
 In this case the balance requirements are generalized to two conditions

 or

-Since $S_A=S_B$, $s_{AA_1A_2}(A_2)=s_{BB_1B_2}(B_2)$ is automatically satisfied if the above two conditions are satisfied.
+Since $S_{AA_1A_2}=S_{BB_1B_2}$, $s_{AA_1A_2}(A_2)=s_{BB_1B_2}(B_2)$ is automatically satisfied if the above two conditions are satisfied.

-\item \textbf{Minimal requirement}: Usually the configurations for the partition of $A'B'$ that satisfy the balance requirement are not unique.
-When there are multiple balance points, one should choose the one that minimizes $\text{BPE}(A:B)$. \end{enumerate}
+\item \textbf{Minimal requirement}: Usually the configurations for the partition of $A_1B_1$ that satisfy the balance requirement are not unique.
+When there are multiple balance points, one should choose the one that minimizes $\text{BPE}(A:B)$. { Later when we mention the balance requirements, the minimal requirement should be included.} \end{enumerate}